schmutzler/BetterBenchwarmer/README.md

 ## Configuration

 When first loaded the plugin asks which bench, bin, lamp and queue TV objects to use.
 You can also change these selections later from the plugin menu.
+Open the **Better Benchwarmer** entry from the plugin menu to access drop-downs for selecting the bench, bin, lamp and queue TV objects.
+The chosen options are stored so they persist between sessions.

 Available options include: